getsentry/sentry-release-parser/README.md

 ## Features

-- `semver`: if enabled the version object provides a method to convert it into a semver if it's compatible.
+- `semver`: if enabled the version object provides a method to convert it into a semver (0.9 API) if it's compatible.
+- `semver-1`: if enabled the version object provide a method to convert it into a semver (1.0+ API) if it's compatible.
 - `serde`: turns on serde serialization.

 License: Apache-2.0